Themyscira (DC Comics): Post-Crisis (1987–present)

 The 1987 relaunch of the Wonder Woman series establishes that the Amazons are the reincarnated souls of women slain throughout pre-history by men.
-Shaped from clay over 3,000 years previous and given new lives by five Olympian goddesses — Artemis, Athena, Demeter, Hestia, and Aphrodite — the Amazons are granted immortality, great physical strength, highly acute senses, beauty, wisdom, and love for one another.
-They are tasked to teach the merits of virtue, love, and equality to the men of "Patriarch’s World".
-They have founded the city-state of Themyscira in ancient Greece – Modern day Turkey, which is ruled by sisters Hippolyta and Antiope.
+Shaped from clay over 3,000 years previous and given new lives by five Olympian goddesses – Artemis, Athena, Demeter, Hestia, and Aphrodite – the Amazons are granted immortality, great physical strength, highly acute senses, beauty, wisdom, and love for one another.
+They are tasked to teach the merits of virtue, love, and equality to the men of "Patriarch's World".
+They have founded the city-state of Themyscira in ancient Greece, which is ruled by sisters Hippolyta and Antiope.
 Ares, the God of War and a chief opponent of the Amazons, manipulates his half brother Heracles to gather forces and attack Themyscira.
 Heracles subdues and ravages Hippolyta, and his forces succeed in ransacking Themyscira and making the Amazons their slaves.
 Hippolyta pleads with the goddesses for help.
 Athena agrees to aid the Amazons, but only if they do not go against their purpose of creation by seeking revenge.
 When they agree to her terms, Athena frees the Amazons from their chains.
 Once freed, however, the Amazons proceed to slaughter most of their captors.
 Antiope leads a force of Amazons off into Greece, seeking vengeance on Heracles.
 As decreed by the goddesses, Hippolyta leads the remaining Amazons to a remote island where, as penance for their failures as teachers, they become guardians of Doom's Doorway, preventing the escape of the monsters beneath.
 Renaming the island paradise Themyscira after their fallen capital, the Amazons began their new lives, erecting buildings and monuments and perfecting their skills as artisans and warriors.